EXHIBITIONS

 Design Assistant: Laura Avila

-“A Spritual Crossing” is dedicated to an individual COVID death with the act of mourning in mind.
+“A Spiritual Crossing” is dedicated to an individual COVID death with the act of mourning in mind.
 It features many hearts cut by Alice Dawson, the aunt of “Dani,” a young woman who died of COVID.
 The hearts repeat imagery of things Dani loved most in the world: family, friends, books, horses, and traveling.
 Panels featuring flowers rest in the four corners of the frame, thereby preserving the funerary tradition to adorn the lost soul with floral ornamentation.
 Again, the “X” represents the unknown numbers who died without services to honor their lives and also those who mourned in isolation.